 But what Thieu least expected was the fact General Hieu was not afraid to launch a full investigation into the pilferage of Military Pension fund.
 General Hieu discovered a chain link that originated at the Defense Department of General Nguyen Van Vy, passed through the Premier Ministry of General Tran Thien Khiem, then ended at the Presidency Palace of President Thieu.
-General Hieu conferred with Vice-President Huong and the two of them decided to publicize the results of the investigation on television the night before the official dossier was to be submitted to the President, causing Thieu to be caught by surprise.
-He hastily dismissed the Defense Minister, General Nguyen Van Vy, a scapegoat, to placate the uproar of the population and ordered General Hieu to end his series of press conference on TV.
-Prior to this scandal, nobody had heard of General Hieu and afterwards, he was known to be the most honest among the five most honest ARVN Generals (the other 4 were Generals Thang, Chinh, Thanh and Truong).
+General Hieu conferred with Vice-President Huong, and the two of them decided to publicize the results of the investigation on television the night before the official dossier was to be submitted to the President, causing Thieu to be caught by surprise.
+He hastily dismissed the Defense Minister, General Nguyen Van Vy, a scapegoat, to appease the uproar of the population and ordered General Hieu to end his series of press conferences on TV.
+Before this scandal, nobody had heard of General Hieu, and afterward, he was known to be the most honest among the five most honest ARVN Generals (the other 4 were Generals Thang, Chinh, Thanh, and Truong).

-At this stage of the chess game, onlookers would notice that, at different key military spots, Thieu had arranged to position "obedient young Generals" or " yes-men old Generals", while "hard headed old Generals" were all relegated to the Joint General Staff manned by General Cao Van Vien, with only "old recalcitrant General" Hieu remaining isolated, as a lamb amidst a pack of wicked wolves.
-This showed that Thieu recognized General Hieu's military skills and although he dreaded General Hieu, still made use of his skills.
+At this stage of the chess game, onlookers would notice that, at different key military spots, Thieu had arranged to position "obedient young Generals" or " yes-men old Generals", while "hard- headed old Generals" were all relegated to the Joint General Staff manned by General Cao Van Vien, with only "old recalcitrant General" Hieu remaining isolated, as a lamb amidst a pack of wicked wolves.
+This showed that Thieu recognized General Hieu's military skills, and although he dreaded General Hieu, he still made use of his talents.
 At the same time, one can see that Thieu worried more about protecting his President's seat than he was concerned with defending the survival of the country.